 Note that the video doesn’t show how the conversation started, that we don’t know who initiated the interaction nor how they were approached in the first place.

 The company continues to post to its social media on a fairly irregular basis, more specifically on Facebook as there’s been no recent activity on any of their other platforms.
 To be fair, someone on the electricmotorcycleforum.com mentioned that as of January, 2019, the company didn’t have any dedicated social media staff, which could explain the lack of online presence and interactions.

-However, there are a lot of red flags including the fact that Lightning systematically refuses to discuss how many motorcycles have been produced so far or what the current production capacity currently is, the apparent lack of communication on the company’s part, and buyers’ claims about their inability to get a refund of their deposit.
+However, there are red flags to address including the fact that Lightning systematically refuses to discuss how many motorcycles have been produced so far or what the current production capacity currently is, the apparent lack of communication on the company’s part.

 We won’t say outright that it’s a scam, but as things currently stand, it’s hard to vouch for the company.
 Better communication and transparency would definitely help the brand’s image in the public’s eye.

 We hope, if only for the endorsers’ sake, that Lightning Motorcycles isn’t the scam some claim it is.
 We will keep digging into this and try to get a better idea of what the situation is and report back with any updates we'll have.